Muhammad Arfan

-Muhammad Arfan (born 22 January 1998 in Makassar) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club PSM Makassar and the Indonesia national team.
+Muhammad Arfan (born 22 January 1998) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club PSM Makassar.

 Club career

 Early career

 In 2010, Arfan started his football career when joined SSB Hasanudin in the 2010 Danone Nations Cup.
 At that time, Arfan and his team mates succeeded in bringing the champions in the regional level, which later became the representative of South Sulawesi in the national level, and ini Jakarta, they only ranked third.

 PSM Makassar

 He played in 2016 Indonesia Soccer Championship U-21 and then joined the senior team of PSM Makassar.
 Arfan made his professional debut on 16 April 2017 in a match against Persela Lamongan.
 On 1 November 2021, Arfan scored his first goal for PSM in the 28th minute against Persita Tangerang at the Manahan Stadium, Surakarta.

 International career

-He made his international debut for the U-23 team on 16 November 2017, against Syria U-23, where he came on as a substitute.
-Arfan made his debut for Indonesia in an unofficial friendly match in a loss to the Syria u-23 team on 18 November 2017.
+He made his international debut for the U-23 team on 16 November 2017, against Syria U23, where he came on as a substitute.
+Arfan made his debut for Indonesia in an unofficial friendly match in a loss to the Syria U23 team on 18 November 2017.
 A week later he made his official debut on 25 November in a match against Guyana, where he came as a substitute.